vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 then we get an expression that, when evaluated, returns a ZIO program (effect) that will both (1) construct a new Temporal Worker, and (2) configure it to support the `HelloWorld` workflow definition.

 So now we know how to construct a Worker and how to configure the Workflow it will support.
-The only thing left is to start the Worker.
+Now we will start the Worker.

 ## Start the Worker Listening

-We can start a Worker running, which means it is ready and waiting and listening to the Temporal server’s Task Queue for work to do.
+We can start a Worker running, which means it is ready and waiting and listening to the Temporal Server’s Task Queue for work to do.
 If there are no work commands in the server Queue then the Worker will wait, listening until there are.

 To start Workers we return to the `ZWorkerFactory` class.
 It is the `ZWorkerFactory` instance that starts Workers running.
-The [`ZWorkerFactory.start`](https://zio-temporal.vhonta.dev/api/zio/temporal/worker/ZWorkerFactory.html#start:zio.UIO[Unit]) method will create a ZIO effect to start all the Workers that were created by that factory.
-The factory starts all its workers together at the same time, after which in can construct no more Workers.
+The [`ZWorkerFactory.setup`](https://zio-temporal.vhonta.dev/api/zio/temporal/worker/ZWorkerFactory.html#setup:zio.URIO[zio.Scope,Unit]) method will create a ZIO effect to start all the Workers that were created by that factory.
+The factory starts all its workers together at the same time, after which it can construct no more Workers.

 As in the case of the `ZWorkerFactory.newWorker()` method described above, invoking `ZWorkerFactory.setup` has no side effects.
 It is a pure function that returns a ZIO effect of this type: